 Keeping Energy Efficient Using a Heat Recovery Ventilator in Your Dublin Home So you’re livin’ large in a northern zone, i.e., any location northwest of the Florida panhandle.
 Ok… you’re maybe a little further north.
 And you’ve heard how beneficial indoor air ventilation can be for indoor air quality.
 But, you think to yourself, “won’t all my warm air just float away if I expand my ventilation?”
 That’s where the Heat Recovery Ventilator comes in.
 With two fans set at opposing sides of your house—one for blowing in fresh air, the other for blowing out stale air—the heat recovery ventilator directs air through various ducts past the heat exchanger.
 Now the heat exchanger is acting as a cop at a checkpoint, checking to see if the stale air is packing heat.
 If there’s heat in the outgoing stale air, it moves it to the incoming fresh air, but pushes the contaminants and odors down the duct.
 Now your home has ventilation that has high energy efficiency.
 The heat recovery ventilator is suitable for colder climates.
 It’s also a great solution for newer or remodeled, tightly-sealed homes that could contain pockets of stale and/or contaminated air.
 If you reside in a warm zone, you may want to research getting an Energy Recovery Ventilator instead.
 If you live in the Midwest, you’ll most likely benefit from having both.
-Call Service Experts Heating & Air Conditioning in Dublin today.
+Don’t put up with poor indoor air anymore, call Service Experts Heating & Air Conditioning in Dublin today.
 Our technicians will blow away the stale air in your home keeping the heat in, saving you money, and improving your indoor air quality.
 We offer quality equipment choices, knowledge and expert service — for all makes and models, 24 hours a day.
 Call us at 925-364-5427.